Chocolate Zucchini Muffins

 Now that you understand the ingredients, it’s time to bring them all together.
 To put it simply, this batter consists of two parts: wet ingredients and dry ingredients.

-What makes these healthy chocolate zucchini muffins?
+What makes this chocolate zucchini muffin recipe so good?

 - Zucchini – This is a no brainer, but the majority of this batter is made up of zucchini.
 It’s the perfect vessel as it has a very mild flavor but provides SO much delicious moisture to these muffins.
 Plus, who doesn’t love sneaking vegetables into their food?
 Especially when they can go completely undetected.